 When a parcel does need posting, GoldPaid sends a prepaid Royal Mail Special Delivery Guaranteed label.
 It aims to deliver to GB mainland addresses on the next working day, and the parcel stays tracked throughout the journey.
 Halesowen mail moves under the B outward code.

 Birmingham, the nearest city with a specialist precious-metal trade and an assay office in its Jewellery Quarter, lies about 9 miles east, roughly a 20 minute drive.
 The online and postal route keeps that journey off the list.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Donations Halesowen shops should hold back